 Diversion is everything that distracts from the stress you may be feeling.
 This can cover many different aspects of life, but when your attention is diverted to another area or activity, it‘s easier to cope with the stress and temptation you’re feeling.
 Some examples of diversions are:

 - Discussing it with fellowship

 - Go to a 12-step or support group meeting

 Although engaging in recovery-focused activities is a great way to take your mind off daily stressors, they’re certainly not the only type of diversion.
 Here are a few examples of ordinary activities that can help:

 There are many other things that can be considered a diversion.
 In the end, the most important question to ask yourself is “Am I distracted from what was stressing me?”
 If the answer is yes, you know if that activity is a good diversion for you.

-Managing your stress or stressor is another important aspect in coping.
-Management is more defined because it involves addressing the main trigger of the stress.
+Managing your stress or stressor is another important aspect of coping.
+Management is more defined because it involves addressing the main trigger of stress.
 To manage your triggers, you can:

 - Talk to a loved one or someone you trust

 - Write out a list of what you want in a Higher Power

 - Be open to seeking help from a professional, such as a counselor